 What Is a Tax-Free Retirement Account (TFRA)?

 Tax-free retirement accounts can be an indexed universal life insurance policy, variable life policy or a whole life insurance policy.
-They are covered under Section 7702 of the Internal Revenue Code that is designed to provide tax-free income for retirement.
+They are covered under Section 7702 of the Internal Revenue Code, and are designed to provide tax-free income for retirement.
 As such, you might hear a TFRA described as a Section 7702 plan.

 Financial advisors and wealth managers can market these plans to investors who are looking for an alternative way to save for retirement, beyond a 401(k), pension or individual retirement account (IRA).
 But it’s important to understand that technically, they’re not retirement accounts at all.
 Instead, these are qualified life insurance contracts that can be used to generate tax-free income for retirement.